babab/Oplayground/README.md

 - `task develop` to keep the command(s) out your PATH (by default, but available after sourcing bin/activate).

-The test task will always build and install using the wheel dist, even when this project is already installed with an --editable flag.
+The test task will install a link to the project code so that the source and tests can be inspected for code coverage.

+The test-pkg task will always build and install using the wheel dist, even when this project is already installed with an --editable flag.
 This is to minimize any issues that may arise in the packaging process by including it in testing.
+This task does not check for coverage.

 *Run `task` without arguments or `task help` to show this help information on the command line.
 Because the name task is so generic,